— working paper —

 Of course, climate activism will and must prove to focus on the same.
 Producers of greenhouse gasses are not paying full price for the energy inputs into their productive processes.
 Rather, those who suffer from the effects of global warming are paying the price.
 Those who will suffer in the future for the historic accumulation of green house gasses will be paying an externalized and deferred cost for the rise of the industrial modern system of economic production.
 And they will pay that debt in blood and sweat.

-Climate politics could already be seen moving towards this type of radical critique after the insurgence of neoliberal ideology at COP16 in Cancun, at which the backers of so-called market solutions like carbon trading and REDD+ came out in full force, only to meet stiff resistance and a preponderance of evidence that carbon markets are failing, with prices crashing and failing to establish relevant incentives for transition to renewables, in part because new patently bogus credits have consistently proliferated, driving down the price of carbon to irrelevance.
+Climate politics could already be seen moving towards this type of radical critique after the insurgence of neoliberal ideology at COP 16 in Cancun, at which the backers of so-called market solutions like carbon trading and UN Reducing Emissions from forest Destruction and Degradation (REDD+) came out in full force, only to meet stiff resistance and a preponderance of evidence that carbon markets are failing, with prices crashing and a measurable absence of incentives for transition to renewables, in part because new patently bogus credits have consistently proliferated, driving down the price of carbon to irrelevance.

 But here I am getting ahead of myself.